jdrbc/podly_pure_podcasts/frontend/README.md

 ### Development Workflows

-1. **Local Development**: Use `./run_podly.sh` (from project root)

-   - Always builds frontend fresh at startup
-   - Restart the script after making frontend changes to rebuild assets
-   - Focused on local development only
+1. **Docker (recommended)**: The Docker build compiles the frontend during image creation and serves static assets from Flask.

-2. **Direct Frontend Development**: You can still run the frontend development server separately for advanced frontend work:
+2. **Direct Frontend Development**: You can run the frontend development server separately for advanced frontend work:

    ```bash
    cd frontend